Jaylen Waddle Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Matchup vs. Houston

-- The Texans have the NFL's 17th-ranked pass defense this season, giving up 266.3 yards per game through the air.
+- The Texans have the NFL's 17th-ranked pass defense this season, surrendering 266.3 yards per game through the air.

-- The Texans' defense is 22nd in the league, conceding 1.9 passing touchdowns per game.
+- With 15 passing TDs conceded this season, the Texans defense is ranked 22nd in the NFL.

 Recent Performances

-- In last week's game against the Bills, Waddle was targeted 11 times and recorded four catches for 29 yards.
+- Waddle put together a 29-yard performance against the Bills last week on four catches while being targeted 11 times.

-- Waddle's stat line over his last three games includes 21 grabs for 182 yards and two touchdowns.
-He put up 60.7 yards per game, and was targeted 32 times.
+- Waddle's stat line during his last three games shows 21 grabs for 182 yards and two touchdowns.
+He put up 60.7 receiving yards per game and was targeted 32 times.

 Waddle's Miami Teammates